Computational theory of mind: Criticism

 A range of arguments have been proposed against physicalist conceptions used in computational theories of mind.

 An early, though indirect, criticism of the computational theory of mind comes from philosopher John Searle.
 In his thought experiment known as the Chinese room, Searle attempts to refute the claims that artificially intelligent agents can be said to have intentionality and understanding and that these systems, because they can be said to be minds themselves, are sufficient for the study of the human mind.
 Searle asks us to imagine that there is a man in a room with no way of communicating with anyone or anything outside of the room except for a piece of paper with symbols written on it that is passed under the door.
 With the paper, the man is to use a series of provided rule books to return paper containing different symbols.
 Unknown to the man in the room, these symbols are of a Chinese language, and this process generates a conversation that a Chinese speaker outside of the room can actually understand.
 Searle contends that the man in the room does not understand the Chinese conversation.
-This is essentially what the computational theory of mind presents us—a model in which the mind simply decodes symbols and outputs more symbols.
-Searle argues that this is not real understanding or intentionality.
 This was originally written as a repudiation of the idea that computers work like minds.

 Searle has further raised questions about what exactly constitutes a computation:

 the wall behind my back is right now implementing the WordStar program, because there is some pattern of molecule movements that is isomorphic with the formal structure of WordStar.
 But if the wall is implementing WordStar, if it is a big enough wall it is implementing any program, including any program implemented in the brain.